 The women of the Isthmus of Tehuantepec are world famous for their colorful traditional dress, which was famously adopted by the artist Frida Kahlo.

-Tuc-Tucs are still a popular mode of transport in the elegant colonial city of Oaxaca City.
+Tuc-Tucs are still a popular mode of transport out in the pueblos of Oaxaca.

 Oaxaca City is famed for its colourful traditional markets, which are the focal point of the region’s exciting culinary culture.

 Caldo de piedra, or stone soup, is a delicious fish stew that is brought to the boil with the help of a piping-hot stone.